 To begin the process of entering a new firm, click New at the top right.
 In the General section of the Firm setup, enter basic information, such as the firm name, address, and phone numbers.

-If the firm wants to use a different billing address from the general address, check the Different Billing Address box, then input the billing address information in that section.
-It is important to remember to only check that box if you enter an address.
+If the firm wants to use a different billing address from the general address, set the Different Billing Address option to Yes and input the billing address information in that section.
+It is important to remember to only select Yes if you enter an address.

 Warning is an important field, as anything you type in this section will appear in red to stand out.
 Warning can be important notes or reminders about this firm, anything that you want to make sure your staff are aware of.
 Nobody sees these warnings, except anyone accessing RB9, so you can really say anything here.